Human trafficking in Cyprus

-Cyprus is a destination country for women who are subjected to trafficking in persons, specifically forced prostitution, as well as for men and women in forced labor.
+In 2009, Cyprus was a destination country for women who were subjected to trafficking in persons, specifically forced prostitution, as well as for men and women in forced labor.
 Women identified as sex trafficking victims in Cyprus originated from Moldova, Ukraine, Bulgaria, the Philippines, Morocco, and Hungary.
 A large number of Romanian nationals were subjected to forced labor in the country in 2009.
-Sex trafficking occurs within venues used by Cyprus' commercial sex industry, including cabarets, bars, pubs, and massage parlors disguised as private apartments located throughout the country.
-Groups vulnerable to forced labor include domestic workers, asylum seekers, and migrants working in the farming and agricultural sectors.
+Sex trafficking occurred within venues used by Cyprus' commercial sex industry, including cabarets, bars, pubs, and massage parlors disguised as private apartments located throughout the country.
+Groups vulnerable to forced labor included domestic workers, asylum seekers, and migrants working in the farming and agricultural sectors.
 According to a 2008 EU Thematic Study on Child Trafficking for Cyprus, some children within migrant and Roma communities may be vulnerable to trafficking.

-The Republic of Cyprus does not fully comply with the minimum standards for the elimination of trafficking; however, it is making some efforts to do so.
+In 2009, the Republic of Cyprus did not fully comply with the minimum standards for the elimination of trafficking; however, it is making some efforts to do so.
 The government drafted and passed a new National Action Plan and convicted an increased number of traffickers in 2009.
-However, during the reporting period, the government identified fewer sex trafficking victims, failed to consistently provide financial and social support services to trafficking victims, and did not effectively address trafficking-related complicity, which local observers report is hampering the government's anti-trafficking efforts.
+However, during 2009, the government identified fewer sex trafficking victims, failed to consistently provide financial and social support services to trafficking victims, and did not effectively address trafficking-related complicity, which local observers reported was hampering the government's anti-trafficking efforts.

+Cyprus ratified the 2000 UN TIP Protocol in August 2003.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.

-Prosecution
+The country was moved to Tier 1 by 2023.

+Between 2019 and 2022, 24 men, 65 women and nine minors were trafficked in Cyprus.
+Between 2022-2023, the Social Welfare Services (SWS) responded to 296 cases of trafficking victims.
+In 2023, the government launched a new unit dedicated to assisting human trafficking victims and victims of sexual exploitation.
+In the same year, police arrested ten people suspected of running a crime gang ring trafficking migrants.

+In 2023, the Organised Crime Index gave Cyprus a score of 5.5 out of 10 for human trafficking, noting that the government had improved its efforts to prevent this crime.